cherepinro/task-spark-ai/replit.md

 ## System Architecture
 TaskSpark AI utilizes a modern full-stack architecture.
 The frontend is built with React 18, TypeScript, Vite, Tailwind CSS, and Shadcn UI, enabling a native Android app via Capacitor 7.4+.
 State management uses TanStack Query (React Query v5), routing with Wouter, and form handling with React Hook Form + Zod.
 The backend is an Express.js + TypeScript application.

-Key features include a dynamic Dashboard, comprehensive Task Management (CRUD, search, filtering, recurring tasks, templates, deadline datetime, per-task push reminders), and advanced AI capabilities such as smart categorization, priority suggestions, natural language parsing, productivity insights, AI-optimized Day Planning, and AI Task Decomposition.
+Key features include a dynamic Dashboard, comprehensive Task Management (CRUD, search, filtering, recurring tasks, templates, deadline datetime), and advanced AI capabilities such as smart categorization, priority suggestions, natural language parsing, productivity insights, AI-optimized Day Planning, and AI Task Decomposition.
 The application also includes a "Focus Sprint" feature and robust usage tracking for AI functionalities.

 The design system is based on a dark mode color palette with purple accents for AI features.
 Typography uses Inter and JetBrains Mono.
 Shadcn UI components are used with custom theming to achieve a Linear + Notion hybrid design aesthetic.

-Data models are defined for `Task`, `Project`, `AIInsight`, `TaskTemplate`, `UserSettings`, and `UserStats`, supporting features like recurrence, AI suggestions, per-task reminders (with customizable hours before deadline), and usage statistics.
+Data models are defined for `Task`, `Project`, `AIInsight`, `TaskTemplate`, `UserSettings`, and `UserStats`, supporting features like recurrence, AI suggestions, and usage statistics.

 The API provides endpoints for:
 - Task and Project management